-Journalist Dan Rottenberg has been the chief editor of seven publications, most recently Broad Street Review, an independent cultural arts website he launched in January 2006 and edited until January 2014.
-(He is currently its senior editor and president.)
+Journalist Dan Rottenberg has been the chief editor of seven publications, most recently Broad Street Review, an independent cultural arts website he launched in December 2005 and edited until January 2014.
+(He is currently its chairman.)
 He is also the author of 11 books, most recently The Outsider: Albert M. Greenfield and the Fall of the Protestant Establishment, published in Fall 2014 by Temple University Press.

 His previous books include Finding Our Fathers, a guide to tracing Jewish ancestors (1977); Fight On, Pennsylvania, a college football history (1985); Wolf, Block, Schorr and Solis-Cohen, the history of a Philadelphia law firm (1988); Main Line Wasp, the memoirs of Philadelphia civic leader W. Thacher Longstreth (1990); Revolution on Wall Street, a chronicle of the securities industry (1993); Middletown Jews, an oral history of the Jews of Muncie, Indiana (1997); The Inheritor’s Handbook (1998); The Man Who Made Wall Street, a biography of the 19th-Century banker Anthony Drexel (2001); In the Kingdom of Coal, a narrative history of the U.S. coal industry as seen through the eyes of two families (2003); and Death of a Gunfighter, a biography of the Pony Express superintendent Jack Slade (2008).